Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Divergence, brilliance and intensity

+The final result of \cref{sec:1d} was that the effective $a_0$ and XUV conversion efficiency of plasmas with $S$ above the optimum could be improved by introducing a preplasma of sufficient length that the peak of the incoming pulse reflects off a surface with lower effective density. \Cref{fig:2d-c,fig:2d-d} show that this principle still applies: the effective $a_0$ may be increased to $\sim4$ and $\xce$ to 5\% for both $S=4$ and $S=20$.
+The preplasma scale-length required is smaller than that which would make $\Seff = 1$ according to \cref{eq:EffectiveS}; this is explained by the fact that in 2D, the optimal $S$ is larger and so the optimal $L$ must be reduced.
+Nevertheless, the qualitative behaviour is as we find in 1D.
+We find that the generation of relativistically intense XUV light with good conversion efficiency is robust against the presence of preplasma over a wide range of scale-lengths.

-Furthermore, the emission of these harmonics is closely collimated along the specular direction, with angular divergence comparable to that of the incoming laser pulse.
-We show in \cref{fig:brilliance} colour maps of $\spR$, the reflectivity per unit frequency $\omega$ and solid angle $\cos\theta$.
+The flat wavefronts shown in \cref{fig:snapshot-b,fig:snapshot-c} suggest that the emission of high harmonics is closely collimated along the specular direction, with angular divergence comparable to that of the incoming laser pulse.
+We show in \cref{fig:br-a,fig:br-b,fig:br-c} colour maps of $\spR$, the conversion efficiency per unit frequency $\omega$ and solid angle $\cos\theta$.
 The harmonics become more distinct, with smaller divergence, as $S$ increases.
-Slices at the 10\textsuperscript{th} and 20\textsuperscript{th} harmonics show that for $S = 4$ and $10$ the reflected energy is concentrated within a window $\Delta(\cos\theta) \simeq 0.05$, corresponding to a half-angle of $3^\circ$ at $60^\circ$.
+Slices at the 10\textsuperscript{th} and 20\textsuperscript{th} harmonics show that for $S = 4$ the reflected energy is concentrated within a window $\Delta(\cos\theta) \simeq 0.05$, corresponding to a half-angle of $3^\circ$ at $60^\circ$.
 For comparison, the incident laser pulse with waist $w_0 = 4\,\micron$ and wavelength $1\,\micron$ has half-angle divergence $\theta_\text{laser} = \lambda/(\pi w_0) \simeq 5^\circ$.
 One might expect that the wavelength dependence in this relation leads to decreasing divergence with increasing harmonic order.
 However \cref{fig:brilliance} shows that the divergence of the 20\textsuperscript{th} harmonic is near, not half, that of the 10\textsuperscript{th}, and therefore the dominant effect is the overall divergence of the laser pulse.
+The distribution of energy in $\omega$ and $\cos\theta$ is broader and noisier for $S = 0.5$ than it is for $S=4$.
+The broadening is caused by ponderomotive denting of the plasma surface, which increases the curvature of the reflected wavefronts, i.e. emission of high-frequency radiation away from the specular axis. \Cref{fig:br-b} and \cref{fig:br-c} differ only by the inclusion of preplasma, which does not affect the angular properties of the radiation aside from an overall increase in the total conversion efficiency.